 Divergence trading can sometimes be intimidating for beginners.
-Not only do you need to understand the main categories of divergences, but they do not always indicate the expected result.
+Not only do you need to understand the main categories, but they do not always indicate the expected result.

 Making a trading decision based solely on divergences is never a wise one.
-Although strong, divergences should only be used as a confirmation tool.
+Although strong, these patterns should only be used as a confirmation tool.
 What, however, are divergences?

-Here, we’ll examine how to assess price momentum and demonstrate what trading divergence in momentum can reveal about a trend’s direction.
+Here, we’ll examine how to assess price momentum and demonstrate what trading this pattern in momentum can reveal about a trend’s direction.

 What are Trading Divergences?